Statistical Tests for Replacing Human Decision Makers with Algorithms

-Instead of replacing the less capable doctors deterministically by the machine algorithm, Appendix \ref{randomized replacement} reports the results of a randomized replacement experiment where each less capable doctor accepts the machine decision probabilistically according to a pre-specified acceptance rate $\lambda\in $.
-As expected, the overall FPR/TPR pairs vary incrementally from when $\lambda=0$, corresponding to human decision making, to when $\lambda=1$, corresponding to deterministic replacement of the less capable doctors by the machine algorithm.
+Instead of deterministically replacing some doctors by the machine algorithm, Appendix \ref{randomized replacement} reports the results of a randomized replacement experiment where each replaced doctor accepts the machine decision probabilistically according to a pre-specified acceptance rate $\lambda\in $.
+As expected, the overall FPR/TPR pairs vary incrementally from when $\lambda=0$, corresponding to human decision making, to when $\lambda=1$, corresponding to deterministic replacement of doctors by the machine algorithm.

-\subsection{Characteristics of Replaced Doctors}
+Appendix \ref{fine-grained replacement} considers a more general form of substitution to replace a subset of patient cases for each doctor.
+We use patient case covariates to predict the likelihood that the doctor's diagnoses differ from the ground-truth outcome, and replace only those patient cases where the doctor is prone to make mistakes.
+While the resulting pattern of the replacement paths is quite different, the patient-case specific substitution approach does not show saliently stronger discriminatory power compared to the baseline Bayesian approach.

-The NFPC dataset records the urban/rural location of doctors in a dummy variable named ``township''.
-If a doctor works in a rural clinic, their township dummy variable will be recorded as 1, and otherwise 0.
-Our paper provides a method to categorize doctors who have less adequate diagnostic capabilities than the machine algorithms have according to FPR/TPR indicators.
-As a byproduct of the identification procedure, we are also able to investigate whether the locations of the doctors have statistically significant associations with their likelihood of being replaced by the machine algorithm.
+\subsection{Characteristics of replaced doctors}